hekmon/transmissionrpc/README.md

 ## Implementation

-First the main client object must be [instancied](https://godoc.org/github.com/hekmon/transmissionrpc#New).
+First the main client object must be instantiated with [new](https://godoc.org/github.com/hekmon/transmissionrpc#New).
 In its basic from only host/ip, username and password must be provided.
 Default will apply for port (`9091`) rpc URI (`/transmission/rpc`) and others values.

 ```golang
 transmissionbt := transmissionrpc.New("127.0.0.1", "rpcuser", "rpcpass", nil)